StG 45(M): Overview

 Though appearing simple, developing the roller-delayed blowback firearm action was a hard technical and personal effort, as German engineering, mathematical and other scientists had to work together on a like-it-or-not basis led by Ott-Helmuth von Lossnitzer, the director of Mauser Werke's Weapons Research Institute and Weapons Development Group.
 Experiments showed roller-delayed blowback firearms exhibited bolt-bounce.
 To counter bolt- bounce the perfect angle choice on the nose of the bolt head had to be found.
 Mathematician Dr. Karl Maier provided analysis of the components, assemblies in the development project.
 In December 1943 Maier came up with an equation that engineers used to change the angles in the receiver to 45° and 27° on the locking piece relative to the longitudinal axis solving the bolt-bounce problem.
-With these angles the geometrical transmission ratio of the boltcarrier to the bolthead became 3:1, so the rear boltcarrier was forced to move three times faster than the bolthead.
-The rearward forces on the boltcarrier and receiver were 2:1.
-The force and impulse transmitted to the receiver increases with the force and impulse transmitted to the boltcarrier.
-Making the boltcarrier heavier lessens the recoil velocity.
-For Mausers Gerät 06H/StG 45(M) project Maier assumed a 120 g bolthead and 360 g boltcarrier (1 to 3 ratio).
+With these angles the geometrical transmission ratio of the bolt carrier to the bolt head became 3:1, so the rear bolt carrier was forced to move three times faster than the bolt head.
+The rearward forces on the bolt carrier and receiver were 2:1.
+The force and impulse transmitted to the receiver increases with the force and impulse transmitted to the bolt carrier.
+Making the bolt carrier heavier lessens the recoil velocity.
+For Mausers Gerät 06H/StG 45(M) project Maier assumed a 120 g bolt head and 360 g bolt carrier (1 to 3 ratio).
 However, the design required that the bolt started moving while the bullet was still in the barrel and the spent case fully pressurized.
 Using traditionally cut chambers resulted in separated cartridge case heads during testing.
 This problem was solved by cutting 18 longitudinal gas relief flutes in the chamber.
 Fluting the end of the chamber allowed combustion gasses to float the neck and front of the cartridge case providing pressure equalization between the front outer surface of the cartridge case and its interior.
 During the process, the front cartridge case would typically show blackened, longitudinal scorch marks around the diameter of the case which was characteristic for later roller-delayed blowback-operated small arms, which also used the fluted chamber principle.